AutMaple/Notes/csharp/WPF/WPF的使用.md

 Therefore, DataTemplate can be applied to ContentControls or ItemsControl.
 The name of the property to which you can assign a DataTemplate depends whether the control is a content control or an ItemsControl.

-The controls that can contain a single item (single logical child of type Object) are called “content controls”.
+The controls that can contain a *single item* (single logical child of type Object) are called “*content controls*”.
 These controls derive from the ContentControl base class.
-Controls that can contain a collection of items (many logical children of type Object) are called “items controls”.
+Controls that can contain a *collection of items* (many logical children of type Object) are called “*items controls*”.

 It is recommended that data templates are defined in a resource collection and referenced in your element rather than defining them inline.